dakanji/RefindPlus/BUILDING.md

 ## Building with Docker
 RefindPlus can be built on compatible environments by using Docker.
 A Docker image has been created by a third party developer and is available on [DockerHub](https://hub.docker.com/r/xaionaro2/edk2-builder).
 Please refer to https://github.com/xaionaro/edk2-builder-docker for details and support on this option.

-NB: RefindPlus instances built using this Docker image may not be consistent with builds done by following the recommended steps outlined under `Building on Mac OS` below.
+NB: RefindPlus instances built using this Docker image may not be consistent with builds done by following the recommended steps outlined under `Building on MacOS` below.

-## Building on Mac OS
+## Building on MacOS
-These are step-by-step instructions for setting up a bespoke Tianocore EDK II build environment and building the RefindPlus boot manager on Mac OS.
+These are step-by-step instructions for setting up a bespoke Tianocore EDK II build environment and building the RefindPlus boot manager on MacOS.

-### Activate Mac OS Development Tools
+### Activate MacOS Development Tools

 #### Xcode
 Download [Xcode](https://developer.apple.com/xcode) from the Mac App Store and install.